xcaliber178/Hassio-Addons/README.md

 ## Addons

-* ICantBelieveItsNotValetudo - Valetudo Companion for map generation.
-* MaryTTS - A local Text-To-Speech system.
-* PicoTTS - Text to speech voice sinthesizer from SVox, included in Android AOSP.
-* pigpio - The pigpio led control for the Raspberry as addon.
-* MPD - A small media player with minimalistic web ui.
-* valetudo-mapper - Valetudo RE Companion for map generation
-* ympd - A very lightweight Web interface for controlling MPD music servers.
 * Git Exporter - Exports your Home Assistant config to any git repository (secrets check included)
-* Syncthing - A de-centralized file syncronisation program.
-Focused on privacy.
 * rsync - Synces folders from Home Assistant to a other machine via rsync and ssh.
 * rsync-local - Synces folders to local devices like usb-sticks.
 * VNC Viewer - A VNC viewer addon, to integrate VNC displays into HA.
-* Mopidy - A media player with web interface.
-* Asterisk - An open source framework for building communications applications.
-* OWASP Juice Shop - The most trustworthy online shop out there.
-A totally unsecure plattform.

 More about the Add-ons can be found in their folders.